susom/redcap-em-giftcard-reward/README.md

 # Future Enhancements
     - Add the ability for the projects to download a standard Gift Card Library Template
     - Add the ability to rate limit the number of cards that can be awarded per day
+    - Add the option to use a cron job to check the reward logic